MrVeit/Veittech-UnigramPayment/README.md

 Now you will easily get a payment link, which you can open in your browser and pay in `your Telegram bot` if it was launched locally.

-** IMPORTANT:** Processing a callback with receipt of payment check and subsequent refund **NOT AVAILABLE IN EDITOR**.
+**IMPORTANT:** Processing a callback with receipt of payment check and subsequent refund **NOT AVAILABLE IN EDITOR**.
 So you need to create an assembly for WebGL and upload it to `Github Pages` or anywhere else where you have an `HTTPS Connection` and a valid `SSL Certificate` (I won't describe a detailed tutorial here, as you can find that online).

-P.S.: for detailed information on how to properly build a project with the Unigram Payment library, go to the `Build` section.
+**P.S:** for detailed information on how to properly build a project with the Unigram Payment library, go to the [`Build`](https://github.com/MrVeit/Veittech-UnigramPayment#build) section.

 ### Invoice opening and payment